Donald Trumps Gives Himself A New Nickname And Twitter Can’t Get Enough

 Several Twitter users replied to Trump’s tweet by sharing memes of Mr. T, including one in which President Trump’s face was edited onto the actors.
 Another tweeted a photo of Mr. T, writing that he is the only “President T.”

 Other Twitter users also took the opportunity to correct the president’s assumption that the drop in oil prices is good for the economy.
-CNN’s anchor Bill Weir chimed in by saying that the current prices are 35 cents a gallon higher than the previous week, adding that the news have concerned experts, who have been talking about a possible recession over it.
+CNN’s anchor Bill Weir chimed in by saying that the current prices are 35 cents a gallon higher than the previous week, adding that the news has concerned experts, who have been talking about a possible recession over it.

 President T. pic.twitter.com/hlAtg611Vi